laiqujan/bayesian-analysis/README.md

 Count -0.12 0.06 -0.21 -0.03  2155     1
 </code></pre>

-The values of n_eff and Rhat seem okay.
-Let's check Trankplots and Traceplots.
+The values of n_eff and Rhat seem well, meaning the model is also okay.
+However, we will also check Trankplots and Traceplots.

 <pre><code>
 #trankplots